Azure/fta-architecturalreview/articles/lift-and-shift.md

 * **Do you have Availability Requirements defined for the workload?
 How much downtime is acceptable?
 Have you defined a Recovery Time OBjective (RTO) and Recovery Point Objective (RPO)?**

-    It is critical that there are defind Resiliency (High Availability &amp; Disaster Recovery) metrics like RPO/RTO/SLA.
+    It is critical that there are defind Resiliency (High Availability and Disaster Recovery) metrics like RPO/RTO/SLA.
 Without these metrics it will be hard to design an application to hit business needs.

     > [Designing resilient applications for Azure](https://docs.microsoft.com/en-us/azure/architecture/resiliency/index#defining-your-resiliency-requirements)